X16Community/x16-smc-bootloader/README.md

 ## Programming the SMC with an External Programmer

 It is always possible to install the bootloader using an External Programmer.
 Usually you install a packet that contains both the SMC firmware and the bootloader.
-Such packets are available from the [X16-SMC release page](https://github.com/X16Community/x16-smc/releases).
+Such packages are available from the [X16-SMC release page](https://github.com/X16Community/x16-smc/releases).

 ### Fuse Settings

 The bootloader and the SMC firmware depend on several ATtiny fuse settings as set out below.

 The recommended low fuse value is 0xF1.
-This will run the SMC at 16 MHz.
+This configures the SMC to run at 16 MHz.

 The recommended high fuse value is 0xD4.
 This enables Brown-out Detection at 4.3V, which is necessary to prevent flash memory corruption when self-programming is enabled.
 Serial Programming should be enabled (bit 5) and external reset disable should not be selected (bit 7).
 These settings are necessary for programming the SMC with an external programmer.